 In order for a tactical combat system to work, the player has to be able to figure out the likely results of his or her potential actions.
 Unfortunately, the D&D ruleset is horrible at this.

-To determine a character’s percentage chance of hitting a target, the player has to find the target’s Armor Class, find the attacker’s Thac0, subtract the target’s Armor Class from the attacker’s Thac0, then multiply the result by 5.
+Under the classic rules, to determine a character’s percentage chance of hitting a target, the player has to find the target’s Armor Class, find the attacker’s Thac0, subtract the target’s Armor Class from the attacker’s Thac0, then multiply the result by 5.